gthvn1/crashtos/crash_test_dummy/Readme.md

   - `> reboot`: Reboot
 - [ ] Add a command to play with graphics
 - [ ] Once file table displayed allow to enter a filename and load it if possible.

+## Bugs

+- [ ] Check why there is an empy line after registers headers